Scallact/gimp-plugin-hexgrid/README.md

 You can find the plugin entry at **Filters > Render > Pattern > Hexagonal grid ...**

-## Some future improvements are planned:

-  - Allow finer granularity at the half-pixel level for the search of the best grid.
-   This will relax the Y axis symmetry constraint, without significant loss of visual quality.
-  - Optical correction at nodes, where 3 edges meet.
-Very much needed for large stroke width, but the illusion is there at all scales and the edges must subtly become thicker near the node to appear correct to the eye.

 ## Translations

-The plugin's dialog translations are enabled.
-Currently only english (by default) and french are available.
+Translations are enabled.
+Currently, english (by default), german and french are available.
 If you want to contribute to translations in other languages, you're welcome to open a ticket, and attach the .po file if possible.